setiyadi-ben/Linux-Engineer-Applied-Practice/Java-Webapps-Simulation/1/Installing-ApacheTomcat_and_ApacheHTTP.md

 <a href="https://github.com/setiyadi-ben/Linux-Engineer-Applied-Practice/blob/main/Java-Webapps-Simulation/terminal-commands.md#05"><b>Commands are putting up here.
 If not loaded please refresh the browser.</b></a>

 <p align="justify">
-In this step what I'm gonna doing is to generate  ssl certificate and then installing that certificate into apache tomcat since https protocol only works with certificates.
-After that, I change the current http port from 8080 to https port on 8443.
-With that, the port 8080 is being disabled and being redirected to port 8443.
+In this step what I'm gonna doing is to generate  ssl certificate and installing certificate into apache tomcat since https protocol only works with ssl certificates.
+After that, I disabled http on port 8080 and enabling https on port 8443.
 Why you might ask?
 The aim is to follow the current security standards which is use an encryption between server and client.
 </p>

 <p align="justify">